The Burner

 Race Results

 The first year ended with the inaugural race.
-It got the community’s attention. $2000 was raised for the children’s hospital in that afternoon by participants, with additional donations from sponsors and other community orgs present at the event.
-The first year was a success.
+It got the community’s attention. $2000 was raised for the children’s hospital in that afternoon by participants, with additional donations from sponsors and other community organizations present at the event.

 And we remembered to take a lot of pictures.